DeepRegNet/DeepReg/demos/unpaired_ct_lung/README.md

 ## Application

-This is a registration between ct images from different patients.
+This is a registration between CT images from different patients.
 The images are all from acquired at the same timepoint in the breathing cycle.
 This is an inter subject registration.
-This kind of registration is useful for determining how one stimulus affects multiple patietns.
-If a drug or invasive procedure is administered to multiple patients, registering the images from different patients can give medical professsionals a sense of how each patient is responding in comparison to others.
+This kind of registration is useful for determining how one stimulus affects multiple patients.
+If a drug or invasive procedure is administered to multiple patients, registering the images from different patients can give medical professionals a sense of how each patient is responding in comparison to others.
 An example of such an application can be seen in [2].